 A large portion of land was sold in 1935; before the Closer Settlement Act was enacted to resume land for the purpose of settlement of ex-Servicemen after World War II.
 In 1947 the following was noted “with the exclusion of the homestead area of about 250 acres from Carrawobitty, about 5805 acres of this property will be made available for settlement of 18 to 20 farms.
 The homestead block has been reserved for the use of the Child Welfare Department”.

 The house has then passed through private ownership before the current owners purchased it in 2012.
-The house has been lavishly restored; with most of the original features remaining and is now open as a bed and breakfast.
+The house has been lavishly restored with most of the original features remaining.